Destruction, traumatized residents in Syrian town of Douma

 "A month could pass without having a shower," said the woman, who had rice for the first time in years on Sunday.
 She described the past two months during the army's offensive to capture Douma as terrifying, with time passing slowly in shelters with little food and lice spreading among residents.

-On Monday, the Abbas government was working on winning the hearts and minds of Douma residents, handing out the free food and pledging to restore services in a timely fashion.
+The Assad government was working on winning the hearts and minds of Douma residents, handing out the free food Monday and pledging to restore services in a timely fashion.

 At a meeting on Monday attended by Syrian Finance Minister Maamoun Hamdan, several local bankers and a number of Douma dignitaries, Hamdan promised that services would start improving in coming weeks and mobile bakeries would be deployed in neighborhoods to sell bread, the country's main staple, at cost.